3 March 1817: Keats’s First Collection, Poems, is Published

 (letters, 8 Oct 1818).

 For his part, Hunt likes to see himself as the discoverer of Keats, which in a way he is.
-By advertising his poetic affiliation with Hunt in Poems, Keats (perhaps a little naively) also signals political affiliation that would solicit automatic dismissal from certain fairly powerful Tory reviewing circles (little did Keats know how strong this dismissal this would be—and how legendary it would become).
-In the future, Keats’s poetry will not wear its politics quite so thickly, if at all.
-Other principles and poetic theories will guide Keats’s desire to write enduring poetry that seeks timeless subjects and that (to obviously reduce its complexities) reflect the complex relationship between truth, beauty, and the imagination.
+By fully advertising his poetic affiliation with Hunt in Poems, Keats (perhaps a little naively) also signals political affiliation that would solicit automatic dismissal from certain fairly powerful Tory reviewing circles—little did Keats know how strong this dismissal this would be, not to mention how legendary it would become in the construction of the Keats narrative.
+In the future, Keats will not have his poetry wear its politics quite so thickly.
+Other principles and poetic theories will begin to guide Keats: the desire to write enduring poetry; a seeking of subjects to represent the complex relationship between truth, beauty, and the imagination; the taking on the timeless and paradoxical engagement of human consciousness with art, nature, and mortality; and in doing so, Keats will create his own critical and poetic vocabulary—he becomes, as it were, Keatsian, but that’s to come.

 The Olliers will also go on to publish works by Hunt, Percy Shelley, Thomas Love Peacock, and Charles Lamb.
 But Keats almost immediately drops the Olliers after Poems is released (no doubt in the future he wants not to pay for publication costs).
 Subsequently, he publishes his other two books (in 1818 and 1820) with Taylor & Hessey, while they also acquire publishing rights of Poems.
 In September 1820, when Keats is very sick and virtually penniless (he is unaware of significant funds he has right to held in Chancery), Keats sells copyright to all three books to Taylor & Hessey.
 He needs the money in the vain hope of recovering his collapsing health by moving to Italy.